MARN-5895/Website/lectures/03_gitandgithub/README.md

     git add frosting.txt
     git commit -m "Added ingredients"

-A *commit* is a unique identifier added to the tracking system identifying a change to a file or set of files.
-Each commit should be tagged with a informative "commit message" that briefly explanins the changes.
-The message above "Added ingredients" is short and punchy and meaningul, an examplar of a good commit message.
+The message above "Added ingredients" is again an examples of a good commit message, short and punchy and meaningful.

 Now `git status` returns `nothing to commit, working directory clean`.
 Let's make further modifications to `frosting.txt`, adding some directions to our frosting recipe: